 Just before the start of summer vacations in Finland in July we released another new game to beta in Canada.
-Its codename was “Magic”, but today it’s called Clash of Clans.
+Its codename was...Magic; a codename that later gave the name Clash of Clans, as you know.
 Many of us were fans of real-time strategy games and had played them online and on other platforms.
 With Magic, our original goal was make this type of game play accessible to the widest possible audience.
 And we wanted to use some of the unique characteristics of the touch interface to create a very special gaming experience on tablets.
 We also wanted to make the game as social as possible.

 Clash of Clans launched globally in August 2012.
 People often ask us if there was a specific moment when we realized we had two hits on our hands.
 The truth is there wasn’t.
-Both Clash and Hay Day have grown steadily from day one.
-It took Clash 3 months from launch to become the #1 top grossing game in the U.S.
+Both Clash and Hay Day grew steadily from day one.
+It took Clash three months from launch to become the #1 top grossing game in the U.S.

 Since these early days, we’ve killed countless games at various stages of development.
 Usually they get killed after a milestone we call a “company playable”, which means that the team releases the game for everyone in the company to play.
-In addition to Clash and Hay Day, the only other game that has managed to proceed to beta and launch globally is Boom Beach.
+In addition to Clash, Hay Day and Boom Beach, the only two games that have managed to proceed to beta and launch globally are Clash Royale and Brawl Stars.
 It really never ceases to amaze us how incredibly difficult it is to design new games.
-You would think it would get easier over time, especially when you’ve been lucky enough to put out hits like Hay Day, Clash and Boom Beach.
+You would think it would get easier over time, especially when you’ve been lucky enough to put out hits like we have.
 But to be totally honest, it isn’t any easier today than it was when we were just getting started.

 Many things have changed at Supercell along the way.
 But the core beliefs upon which we founded the company are stronger than ever.
 We still believe in the power of extremely small and independent teams of passionate people.
 We fundamentally believe in the power of “small”.
 Being small means you need less management and fewer processes, both of which just make it more fun to work.
 As such, our explicit goal is to keep the company as small as possible.
-At the time of writing, there are only 150 of us working in our offices in Helsinki, San Francisco, Tokyo and Seoul.
-What’s cool though is that these people come from 32 different countries, which makes the environment truly multicultural and global.
+Today, there's 340 of us working across our four offices.
+What’s cool though is that these people come from over 30 different countries, which helps us build a truly multicultural and global environment.